In this article, I’ll be talking about the best internet service providers in Nepal. But please allow me to make a proper introduction first.

 5. Nepal Telecom FTTH

 Finally, we have dear old Nepal Telecom’s own FTTH internet.
 Though people throw major shade at its notoriously slow ADSL-based internet services, believe it or not, there have been quite some positive responses to this.
-The service is now available in 25 districts across the country, with speed ranging from 8Mbps to 55Mbps under the Individual User Package.

 Despite looking like a viable alternative, its registration process is tediously old-school: